-Is Target accepting returns that have been opened?
+Is Target accepting returns without receipts?
 What is Target’s return policy for electronics?
-Does Target refund every return?
+Can you return opened items to Target?
 I’ll answer all of your questions.

 Keep reading to learn how to take full advantage of Target’s return policy, and download the KCL app for more ways to save!
 Also learn about Target’s price match policy and find out the best Target coupons available for use.

-1. Return used or worn Target brand products for up to a year.
+2. Return Target brand products (even used or worn) for up to a year.

 Here are some of the most popular Target-owned brands you’ll recognize: